karthikavarmar/inflannet-app/README.md

 # inflannet-app
-A openly available streamlit app to accelerate your vaccine research and discovery
+An openly available streamlit app to accelerate your vaccine research and discovery